ahmadrezaM97/notes/notes/Fleeting Notes/GO/GO padding and Alignment.md

 Tags:
 ____

-* How mich memory is allocated for a value of type example?
+* How much memory is allocated for a value of type example?
 ``` go

 type example struct {